mbabynames search ✿

 Ocean Wren

-Meaning: Ocean = "noble and strong", Wren = "small bird".
+Meaning: Ocean = "the sea", Wren = "small bird".
 One name grounds the other, and the two meanings work as a pair rather than competing.
 Ocean ends on a nasal sound.
 Wren's opening W avoids any muddiness.

 Ocean Paige

-Ocean translates to "noble and strong".
+Ocean translates to "the sea".
 Paige to "young servant".
 Together they create a full-name meaning with real texture.
 Paige (1 syllable) provides a firm close after the longer Ocean.

 Flowing and rhythmic